Furstenberg systems of pretentious and MRT multiplicative functions: Main results

 $\bullet$ If $f$ is completely multiplicative, $f\sim 1$, and $f(p)\notin\{0,1\}$, then combining this result with Theorem~\ref{T:StructurePretentiousRefined} and Theorem~\ref{T:SpectrumDivisible}, we get that $q/p^s\in \spec(X,\mu,T)$ for every $s\in \N$ and $q\in \{0,\ldots, p^s-1\}$.
 On the other hand, if $f(p)=1$, then $1/p\not\in\spec(X,\mu,T)$. \end{remarks} The implication $\eqref{I:spectrum1}\implies \eqref{I:spectrum2}$ of Theorem~\ref{T:spectrum} is proved in Section~\ref{SS:spectrumproof1} and uses the periodic approximation property of Proposition~\ref{P:RAPchi}, in order to deduce the result for $f$ from its periodic approximants.
 The implication $\eqref{I:spectrum2}\implies \eqref{I:spectrum1}$ is proved in Section~\ref{SS:spectrumproof2}.
 It is somewhat more involved and uses part~\eqref{I:StructurePretentious1} of Theorem~\ref{T:StructurePretentiousRefined} and a combination of elementary and ergodic considerations.

 Our next result provides more refined spectral information for multiplicative functions that pretend to be Dirichlet characters and a complete characterization of the spectrum of their Furstenberg systems.
 We will use it to justify various claims we make in the examples given in Section~\ref{SSS:Examples}.
 We assume complete multiplicativity in order to have Theorem~\ref{T:SpectrumDivisible} available for us, and explain in the remarks which consequences carry over to general multiplicative functions. \begin{theorem} Let $f\colon \N\to \U\setminus\{0\}$ be a completely multiplicative function with $f\sim \chi$ for some primitive Dirichlet character $\chi$ with conductor $q$ and $(X,\mu,T)$ be a Furstenberg system for Ces\`aro or logarithmic averages of $f$.
-Then: \begin{enumerate} \item $(X,\mu,T)$ is an ergodic procyclic system.
+Then $\spec(X,\mu,T)$ is equal to the subgroup $\Lambda$ of $\T$ generated by $\{1/p^s\colon p\in A, s\in\N \}$, where $A:=\{p\in \P\colon \text{either } p\mid q \text{ or }f(p)\neq \chi(p)\}$. \end{theorem} \begin{remarks} $\bullet$ Since ergodic discrete spectrum systems are isomorphic if and only if they have the same spectrum, we deduce from part~\eqref{I:StructurePretentious1} of Theorem~\ref{T:StructurePretentiousRefined} and the previous result, that if $f$ is as in the statement, then all Furstenberg systems of $f$ are isomorphic to an ergodic rotation on the procyclic group that is the dual group of the subgroup $\Lambda$ defined in the statement above.